boots-edu/textbook/source/original/week5.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-* Ok\, that’s cool\, but there are a lot of things that are unique to being a student\.
+* Ok\, that's cool\, but there are a lot of things that are unique to being a student\.
   * Students have a gradTerm and agpa\.
 They are still users\, but they are a  _type of_  user\.
   * Teachers have a department\, an office\, and a list of classes they teach\.
 Again\, they are still a  _type of_  user\.